Calbert Cheaney: NBA career

 Cheaney was selected 6th overall by the Washington Bullets in the 1993 NBA draft.
 His strongest showing as pro came in 1994–1995 when he averaged a career-high 16.6 points for Washington.
 He spent six years playing for the Bullets/Wizards (including a playoff appearance in 1997).
 He would go on to play for the Boston Celtics, Denver Nuggets, and Utah Jazz, before closing his career out with three years with the Golden State Warriors, retiring after the 2005–06 season.
 During his thirteen-year NBA career, Cheaney played for five different teams, averaging 9.5 points and 3.2 rebounds.

-Cheaney appeared along with many of his 1997 Bullet teammates (Juwan Howard, Ben Wallace, and Ashraf Amaya) in singer Crystal Waters' 1996 video "Say If You Feel Alright".
+Cheaney appeared along with many of his 1997 Bullet teammates (Juwan Howard, Ben Wallace, and Ashraf Amaya) in singer Crystal Waters' 1996 video "Say...
+If You Feel Alright".
 He also appeared in the 1994 film Blue Chips as a player for the Indiana University Hoosiers.

 Post-NBA

 Following his retirement as a player, Cheaney spent two seasons on the staff for the Golden State Warriors.
 He was a special assistant in the front office in 2009–10, and in 2010–11 he was an assistant coach under fellow Indiana alumnus Keith Smart.
 He then returned to Indiana in 2011 and served as Director of Basketball Operations under coach Tom Crean.
 The following year he added the title of Director of Internal and External Player Development.

 On August 21, 2013, Cheaney announced that he had accepted an assistant coach position at Saint Louis University under head coach Jim Crews, a fellow alumnus of Indiana University.
 During his first season with St. Louis in 2013–14 the Billikens finished with a 27–7 record and secured an Atlantic 10 Conference regular-season title and an NCAA Tournament appearance.
 Cheaney left the St. Louis staff in 2016 with the departure of Crews as head coach.
+Cheaney is currently Director of Player Development at Indiana University, a position he started in 2023.